Albertzue/learning_notes/book_reading_progress/solr_in_action.md

 **A denormalized document** is one in which all fields are self-contained within the document, even if the values in those fields are duplicated across many documents.

+ In SolrCloud, an index split across multiple nodes is called a **collection**

 #### new words